shalvah/oldtweets.today/CONTRIBUTING.md

 ### Deploying a new service
 If you're starting from scratch (ie not updating an existing service), run `serverless deploy` to deploy.

+After deploying a new cloud function, you need to set it to be accessible on the public internet.
+Currently, the Serverless Framework doesn't support setting this, so you'll have to do this manually whenever you deploy a new function, either [via the Cloud Console](https://cloud.google.com/functions/docs/securing/managing-access-iam#allowing_unauthenticated_function_invocation), or by using `gcloud` (make sure to use the correct project ID):

+```
+gcloud functions add-iam-policy-binding tweeted-on-this-day-dev-getTweetsOnThisDay --region=europe-west1 --member=allUsers --role=roles/cloudfunctions.invoker --project=tweetedonthisday
+```

 ### Updating an existing service
 To update an already deployed serverless function, run `serverless deploy`.

 The deployed URL remains the same.

-## Important notes
-1. After deploying a new function (or deleting and recreating), you need to set your cloud function to be accessible on the public internet.
-Currently, the Serverless Framework doesn't currently support setting this, so you'll have to do this manually *_each time_*, either [via the Cloud Console](https://cloud.google.com/functions/docs/securing/managing-access-iam#allowing_unauthenticated_function_invocation), or by using `gcloud` (make sure the correct project ID is used):

-```
-gcloud functions add-iam-policy-binding tweeted-on-this-day-dev-getTweetsOnThisDay --region=europe-west1 --member=allUsers --role=roles/cloudfunctions.invoker --project=tweetedonthisday
-```

 ## Local testing
 I haven't really optimized this for local testing yet.